 It’s worth thinking about how you manage product information within your current technology stack.
 Are you relying on a legacy platform like an Enterprise Resource Planning system (ERP) to manage product data?
 While ERPs are a great tool to manage stock levels, they’re not designed to manage enriched product data.

 To guarantee the best possible customer experience, you need rich, high-quality product data that you can publish quickly.
-An ERP won’t be fit-for-purpose as you’d likely have to store and manage enriched product data in a different system.
+An ERP won’t be suitable because you’d likely store and manage enriched product data in a different system.
 Having disparate systems doesn’t promote an agile way of working as it considerably impacts productivity and slows time to market.

-Alternatively, you might store and manage all your product information in excel which is super time-consuming and labor intensive.
-Again, this will slow your time to market and will present challenges when managing large volumes of complex product data.
+Alternatively, you might store and manage all your product information in Excel, which is super time-consuming and labor-intensive.
+Again, this will slow your time to market and will present challenges when handling large volumes of complex product data.
 Automation in business massively contributes to business agility, so having the right technologies in place puts you in a strong position.

 A lack of understanding of customer buying behavior

 Slow reactivity around a product strategy is disastrous in a quick-paced eCommerce environment.
-There are multiple factors that affect customer buying decisions every day and in real-time.
-Events, weather conditions, and key seasonal dates are just a few examples.
+Multiple factors affect customer buying decisions every day and in real-time.
+Events, weather conditions, and key seasonal dates are examples.

-To gain a true competitive edge, you need to pre-empt these events.
-Once you which products they’ll be looking for or what solutions they’ll need, you can tweak your product roadmap accordingly.
+To be a truly agile organization and get ahead of the curve, you must pre-empt these events.
+Once you know which products they’ll be looking for or what solutions they’ll need, you can tweak your product roadmap accordingly.
 Gaining insights into customer behavior well ahead of time will give you more time to craft winning product promotions that will resonate with your customers.

 For example, an outdoor retailer could run a discount sale on tents when tickets for a festival are released.
 They know customers will need camping gear, and they could tailor the messaging specifically for festival goers.
-If you have all promotional assets ready to launch at a moment’s notice, you can position yourself as the go-to eCommerce business for everything your customers need – just when they need it.
+If you have all promotional assets ready to launch immediately, you can position yourself as the go-to eCommerce business for everything your customers need – just when they need it.

 Lack of business automation

 Another common challenge is a lack of automation in the product management process.
 Agile product management runs right from sourcing components to doorstep delivery.
-In other words, making sure each step of the process runs smoothly will be key in making sure you’re as agile as possible.
-This is where technology will play a key role in helping you automate as many of these processes as possible.
+In other words, ensuring each process step runs smoothly is key to ensuring you’re as agile as possible.
+This is where technology management tools play a crucial role in helping you automate as many of these processes as possible.

 The right technologies will help you save valuable time every step of the way, and the benefits of this will be two-fold.
 Firstly, you’ll save tons of time automating what would have been manual processes.
 Secondly, you’ll have more time to focus on delivering tailored online experiences that truly resonate with your customers.

 Overall, having an agile strategy will require an investment in new technologies, but this will soon pay off.
-You’ll gain complete control over the journey of your products as well as the quality of the online experience you deliver.
+You’ll gain complete control over the journey of your products and the quality of the online experience you deliver.
 This is where Product Information Management (PIM) will help.